onlyhavecans/AlltoAvi-Perl/README.txt

 Once I had finished making a fully working perl version I started working on adding more and more features and making it more robust.
 At one point I even managed to end up forking my own project.

 I have NOT worked on this since 2007.
 It's good code and likely still works but I can't even tell you which version runs best at this point.
 The 4.9.5 is preset based while 4.8.5 asks you for everything.

-I also included the old AlltoAvi C++ files that I based this from.
-They are not written by me.